allena29/brewerslabng/README.md

 - 2/ Move the manual flag setting to a basic CLI based approach using Netopeer2/Sysrepod
 - 3/ Re-implement functions

+# TODO:

+### publishTempeartureToInflux

+- TODO: we need to convert probeId mappings into Netconf datastore - not read from config file.
+- we need to move target temperatures into Netconf datastore - not broadcast from governor

 # Testing

 The best way to see how this project and code behaves is by running the approval testing, this will run through a set of tests.
 This will create a datastore will be created in a temporary directory and removed after the test is compelted.